DoctorMcKay/node-globaloffensive/README.md

 Deletes a particular item from your inventory. **This is a destructive operation, which cannot be undone.**

-### addToStorageUnit(storageUnitId, itemId)
+### addToCasket(casketId, itemId)
-- `storageUnitId` - The ID of the storage unit you want to put an item into
+- `casketId` - The ID of the casket (storage unit) you want to put an item into
-- `itemId` - The ID of the item you want to put into the storage unit
+- `itemId` - The ID of the item you want to put into the casket

 **v2.1.0 or later is required to use this method**

-Put an item in your inventory into a storage unit you own.
-Assuming the request succeeds, [`itemRemoved`](#itemremoved) will be emitted for the item that was put into the storage unit, and [`itemCustomizationNotification`](#itemcustomizationnotification) will be emitted with notification type `CasketAdded` for the storage unit.
+Put an item in your inventory into a casket (storage unit) you own.
+Assuming the request succeeds, [`itemRemoved`](#itemremoved) will be emitted for the item that was put into the casket, and [`itemCustomizationNotification`](#itemcustomizationnotification) will be emitted with notification type `CasketAdded` for the casket.

-### removeFromStorageUnit(storageUnitId, itemId)
+### removeFromCasket(casketId, itemId)
-- `storageUnitId` - The ID of the storage unit you want to remove an item from
+- `casketId` - The ID of the casket (storage unit) you want to remove an item from
-- `itemId` - The ID of the item you want to remove from the storage unit
+- `itemId` - The ID of the item you want to remove from the casket

 **v2.1.0 or later is required to use this method**

-Remove an item from a storage unit you own and put it into your inventory.
-Assuming the request succeeds, [`itemAcquired`](#itemremoved) will be emitted for the item that was removed from the storage unit, and [`itemCustomizationNotification`](#itemcustomizationnotification) will be emitted with notification type `CasketRemoved` for the storage unit.
+Remove an item from a casket (storage unit) you own and put it into your inventory.
+Assuming the request succeeds, [`itemAcquired`](#itemremoved) will be emitted for the item that was removed from the casket, and [`itemCustomizationNotification`](#itemcustomizationnotification) will be emitted with notification type `CasketRemoved` for the casket.

+### getCasketContents(casketId, callback)
+- `casketId` - The ID of the casket (storage unit) you want to get the contents of
+- `callback` - A function to be called once the contents are loaded
+    - `err` - An `Error` object on failure, or `null` on success
+    - `items` - An array of item objects, the same structure as objects in [`inventory`](#inventory)

+**v2.1.0 or later is required to use this method**

+Loads the contents of a storage unit.
+Note that calling this will have the GC load the contents of the storage unit using the same mechanism as your actual inventory, so items in the storage unit will appear in the [`inventory`](#inventory) property, and `itemAcquired` will be emitted for each item.
+Each item in your [`inventory`](#inventory) that is contained inside of a storage unit has a property `casket_id`, the value of which is a string containing the ID of the storage unit that contains that item.

+It appears that under some circumstances, the GC might load these items into your inventory without calling this method, so if you are using [`inventory`](#inventory) to see what items are in your inventory, you will need to check `casket_id` to filter out items stored in storage units.

 # Events